-Upon transmission of an electronic eRuling request, the requester will receive an email acknowledging their use of the template.
+Upon transmission of an eRuling request, the requester will receive an email acknowledging his or her use of the template.
 If the transmission is received by the NCSD in good order, the requester will receive an email acknowledgement of receipt, complete with a binding ruling control number, within one business day.
 The official binding ruling response, complete with an electronic signature, will also be returned by email.
-Ruling requests that require a sample will be excluded from the program.
+Ruling requests that require a sample are now also included in the program.

 Generally, the NCSD will issue all such rulings within 30 calendar days of the date of receipt.
 Some delay may occur if a laboratory report or consultation with another agency is required.
 Rulings that require referral to Headquarters, R&R, will be issued by mail within 90 days of receipt.

 The ruling request must concern prospective shipments.
 A copy of the ruling or the ruling control number should be provided with the entry documents filed at the time the merchandise is imported.
 Please note that if for any reason you cannot meet the requirements for filing an electronic ruling request, you can still file for a binding ruling by mail.
-See What are Ruling Letters.
+See What are Ruling Letters? for additional information.